Skip to content

 Soapstone School Undergoes Renovation

 The one-room school which was once the only school for African American children in the area is undergoing renovation led generously by Harper General Contractors.
-The building plans to open to visitors spring of 2025.
+The building plans to open to visitors summer of 2026.

 Why is Soapstone Baptist Church important?

 Soapstone Baptist Church was founded in the mid-1860s when freed slaves from surrounding South Carolina counties sought a path from being property to owning property.
 They felt God led them to this hilltop in Pickens County and used them and this land to change generations.
-It is currently the oldest active African American church in South Carolina.
+It is among the oldest active African American churches in Upstate South Carolina.

 What does the Endowment do?